Dirty Harry (film series): Dirty Harry (1971)

 It was the fourth-highest-grossing film of 1971 after Fiddler on the Roof, The French Connection, and Diamonds Are Forever.

 Magnum Force (1973)

 Magnum Force (1973) was directed by Ted Post.
 The main theme of this film is vigilante justice, and the plot revolves around a group of renegade traffic cops who are executing criminals who have avoided conviction in court.
 Despite Harry's penchant for strong-arm methods, he does not tolerate coldblooded murder of the accused and resolves to stop the killers.
-In this film, Harry's catch-phrase is "A good man's got to know his limitations".
+In this film, Harry's catch-phrase is "A man's got to know his limitations."